 - 8 The Bottomline

 If you have an existing garage opener, Garageio can turn it into a smart device that you can control through your smartphone.
 The Garageio package comes with the Blackbox and door sensors.
-For only $129, you can get Garageio from the site’s online store, or from online retailers such as Amazon.
+You can get Garageio from the site’s online store, or from online retailers such as Amazon.

 The Blackbox measures 3.1 by 3.1 by 1.3 inches and houses everything that’s needed for your garage door to connect to your Wi-Fi network.
 Garageio also includes door sensors that measure 1.8 by 2.6 by 1.0 inches.
 These sensors can communicate with the Blackbox to let you know if the door is closed or open.